anouarjlidi/AgateApps/docs/vhosts.md

     }

     # DEV
+    # Remove this part when using for prod
     location / {
         # try to serve file directly, fallback to app.php
         try_files $uri /app_dev.php$is_args$args;
     }
     location ~ ^/(app_dev|config)\.php(/|$) {
         # Check your fastcgi path depending on your environment
         fastcgi_pass unix:/var/run/php5-fpm.sock; # With FPM socket
         #fastcgi_pass 127.0.0.1:9000;             # With FastCGI / FPM classic

         fastcgi_split_path_info ^(.+\.php)(/.*)$;
         include fastcgi_params;

+        # When you are using symlinks to link the document root to the
+        # current version of your application, you should pass the real
+        # application path instead of the path to the symlink to PHP
+        # FPM.
+        # Otherwise, PHP's OPcache may not properly detect changes to
+        # your PHP files (see https://github.com/zendtech/ZendOptimizerPlus/issues/126
+        # for more information).
         fastcgi_param SCRIPT_FILENAME $realpath_root$fastcgi_script_name;
         fastcgi_param DOCUMENT_ROOT $realpath_root;
     }
+    # end DEV

     # PROD
+    # Remove this part when using for dev
     location / {
         # try to serve file directly, fallback to app.php
         try_files $uri /app.php$is_args$args;
     }
     location ~ ^/app\.php(/|$) {
         # Check your fastcgi path depending on your environment
         fastcgi_pass unix:/var/run/php5-fpm.sock; # With FPM socket
         #fastcgi_pass 127.0.0.1:9000;             # With FastCGI / FPM classic